THE PEOPLE of ROCK and ROLL

 (Each of Pat O'Day's and Wolfman Jack's books contain an educational example of a performer or group who just got the job done well and efficiently.)

 All were good at promotion, including concerts not just radio stations.
-I list them in increasing order of the extreme of promotion and their fame - O'Day after Robinson because of his larger concert business - all have mellowed with age, but perhaps in decreasing order of classiness.
+I list them in increasing order of the extreme of promotion and their fame - O'Day after Robinson because of his larger concert business - all have mellowed with age, but perhaps the list is in decreasing order of classiness.

 (Let's recognize the usefulness and limits of categories, unlike the collectivist approach that defines persons by the superficial group they fall into.
 See Chris Clark at the beginning of this page for an example of practical pitfalls.)